nipafx/LibFX/README.md

 I have a blog at [codefx.org](http://blog.codefx.org) where I might occasionally blog about **LibFX**.
 Those posts are filed under [their own tag](http://blog.codefx.org/tag/libfx/).

+I use Eclipse and my project settings (like compiler warnings, formatter and save actions) can be found in the repository folder **.settings**.
+I do this to make it easier for contributors to cope with my obsession for warning free and consistently formatted code.

 ## Contact

 Nicolai Parlog <br>